George H. Yeaman

-George Helm Yeaman (November 1, 1829 – February 23, 1908) was an American politician who served as a U.S. Representative from Kentucky from 1862 until 1865, and as U.S. Ambassador to Denmark from 1865 to 1870.
+George Helm Yeaman (November 1, 1829 – February 23, 1908) was an American politician who served as a U.S. representative from Kentucky from 1862 until 1865, and as U.S. Ambassador to Denmark from 1865 to 1870.

 Early life and education

 Yeaman was born in Hardin County, Kentucky, the son of Lucretia Sneed (Helm) and Steven Minor Yeaman.
 Yeaman completed preparatory studies and studied law.
 He was admitted to the bar in 1852 and commenced practice in Owensboro, Kentucky.
-He served as judge of Daviess County in 1854, and served as member of the Kentucky House of Representatives in 1861.
+He served as judge of Daviess County in 1854 and as a member of the Kentucky House of Representatives in 1861.

 Career

 Yeaman was elected as a Unionist to the Thirty-seventh Congress to fill the vacancy caused by the resignation of James S. Jackson.
 He was reelected to the Thirty-eighth Congress and served from December 1, 1862, to March 3, 1865.
 He was an unsuccessful candidate for reelection in 1864 to the Thirty-ninth Congress.
 He provided a critical vote for passing the Thirteenth Amendment to the United States Constitution abolishing slavery through the U.S. House of Representatives.

 Yeaman served as the United States Minister to Denmark from 1865 to 1870.
 He resigned in 1870 and settled in New York City.

 He then served as a lecturer on constitutional law at Columbia College.
 He served as president of the Medico-Legal Society of New York.

 Yeaman died in Jersey City, New Jersey, on February 23, 1908.
-He was interred in Hillside Cemetery, Madison, New Jersey.
+He was interred at Hillside Cemetery in Madison, New Jersey.